-RSAENH operates under several rules that encapsulate its security policy.

-- RSAENH is supported on Windows Vista (in a single-user environment). - RSAENH operates in FIPS mode of operation only when used with the FIPS approved version of CI.DLL (FIPS 140-2 Cert. #890) operating in FIPS mode. - RSAENH provides no user authentication.
-Roles are assumed implicitly.
-The authentication provided by the Windows Vista operating system is not in the scope of the validation. - RSAENH is only in its Approved mode of operation when FIPS approved security functions are used and Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - All the services provided by the RSAENH DLL are available to the User and Crypto-officer roles. - Keys created within RSAENH by one user are not accessible to any other user via RSAENH. - When operating this module under Windows Vista, the following algorithms are Approved security functions and can be used in FIPS mode: - FIPS-approved algorithms: Triple-DES (Cert. # 549), AES (Cert. # 553), SHA-1, SHA-256, SHA-384, SHA-512 (SHS Cert. # 618), HMAC SHA-1, HMAC SHA-256, HMAC SHA-384, HMAC SHA-512 (HMAC Cert. # 297), RSA (Cert. # 255 and #258) and FIPS 186-2 General Purpose random generator (Cert. # 321).
-RSAENH also provides the required self-tests for these FIPS-approved algorithms. - RSAENH also implements the following non-Approved algorithm allowed in FIPS mode: - RSA encryption/decryption for Key Transport (key wrapping; key establishment methodology provides between 80 and 150 bits of encryption strength) - RSAENH supports the following non-FIPS approved algorithms: DES, RC4, RC2, MD2, MD4, and MD51; and though these algorithms may not be used when operating the module in a FIPS compliant manner, the module provides power-up self-tests to provide extra security for non FIPS users.
+- RSAENH operates under several rules that encapsulate its security policy. - RSAENH is supported on Windows Server 2003, Windows Server 2003 SP1 and SP2. - RSAENH provides no user authentication; however, it relies on Microsoft Windows Server 2003 for the authentication of users. - All the services provided by the RSAENH DLL are available to the User and Crypto-officer roles. - Keys created within RSAENH by one user are not accessible to any other user via RSAENH. - RSAENH stores keys in the file system, but relies upon Microsoft Windows Server 2003 for the encryption of the keys prior to storage. - When operating this module under Windows Server 2003 SP 2, the following algorithms are Approved security functions and can be used in FIPS mode: - FIPS-approved algorithms: Triple-DES, AES, SHA-1, SHA-256, SHA-384, SHA-512, HMAC, RSA and FIPS186-2 General Purpose random generator.
+RSAENH also provides the required self-tests for these FIPS-approved algorithms. - RSAENH supports the following non-FIPS approved algorithms: X9.31 RSA key-pair generation, X9.31 RSA signature verification, DES, RC4, RC2, MD2, MD4, and MD51; and though these algorithms may not be used when operating the module in FIPS mode, the module provides power-up self-tests to provide extra security for non FIPS users. - Operating the module in FIPS Approved mode requires the use of Approved algorithms listed above as well as Approved services which have not been excluded by this security policy.